farolfo/jComprehension/README.md

 ### API

-In order to build a List as a List Comprehension you must instantiate a new `ListComprehension` object and call the `suchThat` method with the predicates you want the list to hold.
+In order to build a List as a List Comprehension, you must instantiate a new `ListComprehension` object and call the `suchThat` method with the predicates you want the list to hold.

 The `ListComprehension` object exposes the following methods: